Pedro Moreira (football manager)

 Pedro Miguel de Barros Moreira (born 22 March 1975) is a Portuguese football manager.
-He is currently head coach of Uzbekistan Super League club Pakhtakor.
+He is currently head coach of A-League Men club Auckland FC.

 After working as a long-term assistant to manager Paulo Fonseca, he started managing in his own right in 2022.

 Coaching career

 Early career

 Born in Lourenço Marques in the last months of the Portuguese Mozambique, Moreira started his career at Grupo Sportivo de Carcavelos, managing their under-13 and under-19 squad.
 He was later in charge of the youth sides of Oeiras, Olivais e Moscavide and Farense before becoming a youth coordinator at the Algarve Football Association in 2006.

 In 2009, Moreira joined the structure of Sporting CP, and was in charge of the club's under-11 side.
 In 2012, he became Paulo Fonseca's assistant at Paços de Ferreira, later following him to Porto, Braga, Shakhtar Donetsk, and Roma, spanning nine years of service; the association ended when Moreira did not follow Fonseca to Ligue 1 side Lille.